MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use Standard Load Balancer in front of ASCS and database clusters.
 - Run all production systems on Azure Premium SSDs, and use Azure NetApp Files or Azure Ultra Disk Storage.
 At a minimum, ensure that the OS disk is on the Premium tier so that you can improve performance and get the best SLA.
 - Deploy both VMs in the high availability pair in an availability set or in availability zones.
-Ensure that These VMs are the same size and have the same storage configuration.
+Ensure that these VMs are the same size and have the same storage configuration.
 - Use native database replication technology to synchronize the database in a high availability pair.
 - Use one of the following services to run SAP central services clusters, depending on the operating system:

-  - A [SUSE Linux Enterprise Server Pacemaker cluster](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files) supports an Azure fence agent and as many as three fencing a failed node block devices (SBDs).
+  - A [SUSE Linux Enterprise Server Pacemaker cluster](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files) supports an Azure fence agent and as many as three node isolation devices.

-  - A [Red Hat Enterprise Linux Pacemaker cluster](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-netapp-files) supports an Azure fence agent and doesn't support SBDs.
+  - A [Red Hat Enterprise Linux Pacemaker cluster](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-netapp-files) supports an Azure fence agent and doesn't support node isolation devices.
   - A [Windows cluster](/azure/virtual-machines/workloads/sap/sap-ascs-ha-multi-sid-wsfc-shared-disk).
   - SAP-certified non-Microsoft cluster software.